 What is on the OWASP Top 10 List?

-As you can see, the possible vulnerabilities included in the OWASP Top 10 – 2017 cover the full-stack of an application, from backend databases to front-end user interfaces.
+As you can see, the possible vulnerabilities covered in the OWASP Top 10 – 2017 encompass the full-stack of an application, from backend databases to front-end user interfaces.
 What is the full list of critical risks included on the OWASP Top 10 – 2017 list?
 They include:

 - A1: Injection